 “We can create great events where that kind of dialogue can happen,” Siemsen says.

-Siemsen and Wemmerlöv are confident that the support from the university and industry will continue to make it thrive, as will the advantages of a graduate business education that complements an engineering, science, or technology background.
+Siemsen and Wemmerlöv are confident that the support from the university and industry will continue to make the Center thrive, as will the advantages of a graduate business education that complements an engineering, science, or technology background.

 “I’ve never changed my mind, after all these years,” Wemmerlöv says.
 “This is still a model that works.”